 - The mandatory <rs:md> child element of <urlset> must have a capability attribute that has a value of changelist.
 It also has the mandatory from and the optional until attributes to convey the temporal interval covered by the Change List.
-Details about the semantics of these attributes are provided below. - A mandatory <rs:ln> child element of <urlset> points to the Capability List with the relation type up. - In case a Change List Index (see Section 12.2) exists, a recommended <rs:ln> child element of <urlset> points to it with the relation type index. - One <url> child element of <urlset> should be included for each resource change.
+Details about the semantics of these attributes are provided below. - In case a Change List Index (see 12.2) exists, a recommended <rs:ln> child element of <urlset> points to it with the relation type index. - One <url> child element of <urlset> should be included for each resource change.
 This element does not have attributes, but uses child elements to convey information about the changed resource.
-The <url> element has the following child elements: - o A mandatory <loc> child element provides the URI of the changed resource. - o A mandatory <lastmod> and an optional <changefreq> child element with semantics as described in Section 7. - o A mandatory <rs:md> child element must have the attribute change to convey the nature of the change.
-Its value is created, updated, or deleted.
-It may further have attributes hash, length, and type, as described in Section 7. - Optional <rs:ln> child elements link to related resources as described in Section 7 and detailed in Section 14.
+The <url> element has the following child elements: - o A mandatory <loc> child element provides the URI of the changed resource. - O Optional <lastmod> and <changefreq> child elements with semantics as described in Section 7. - o A mandatory <rs:md> child element must have the attribute change to convey the nature of the change.
+The value of the change attribute is created, updated, or deleted.
+The element may also have attributes datetime, hash, length, and type, as described in Section 7. - Optional child elements link to related resources as described in Section 7 and detailed in 14.

 The temporal interval covered by a Change List is conveyed by means of the from and until attributes of the <rs:md> child element of the <urlset> root element.
 The from attribute indicates that the Change List includes all changes that occurred to the set of resources at the Source since the datetime expressed as the value of the attribute.
-If it exists, the until attribute indicates that the Change List includes all changes that occurred to the set of resources at the Source up until the datetime expressed as the value of the attribute.
+If it exists, the until attribute indicates that the Change List includes all changes that occurred to the set of resources at the Source until the datetime expressed as the value of the attribute.
 Its use is optional for Change Lists: